yaya2devops/aws-cloud-project-bootcamp/journal/week3.md

 Moreover, OIDC is offered as a service to customers, delivering to you a seamless and dependable authentication solutions of the future.

 ## AWS Decentralized Authentication Solution
-AWS Cognito, The OIDC standard, is a fully managed service provided that enables developers to add user sign-up, sign-in, and access control functionalities to their applications.
+AWS Cognito is a fully managed service provided that enables developers to add user sign-up, sign-in, and access control functionalities to their applications.

 It offers a scalable and secure solution for handling user authentication and identity management, making it easier to manage user data and access across various devices and platforms.
 ```yaml